The primary difference between DOT 3 and DOT 4 brake fluid is their respective boiling points.

 The intense heat can vaporize the brake fluid, causing it to become compressible, which leads to a spongy feeling when you apply the brakes.

-The fluid is also placed under intense pressure when braking, potentially causing it to boil.
 That leaves gas in the lines, which is compressible, leading to a soft pedal.
 In racing and performance-driving circles, this is known as brake fade, and it’s something drivers actively want to avoid.
 To drive as effectively and safely as possible, the driver must be confident that the brakes will perform on lap 10 as they did on lap one.

 Brake fade can also come from the brake pad/rotor interface.
 The pads release gasses, which reduces contact between the pads and rotors.
 That’s why high-end rotors are slotted and drilled – to release gasses quicker, limiting fade.